Alastair3D/CV/README.md

 At Makers we have to pick up new concepts quickly.
 A precursor to this is the willingness to grow and embrace challenges.
 At times, it can feel overwhelming but we are fortunate to be trained with tools to effectively manage the challenges of programming.

 The emotional curriculum should not be underestimated.
 I am proud to have more mastery of my emotions and consider these skills as very much part of my growth mindset - empathy, listening, teaching, strong pair programming, team work and shared learning.
 Any organisation hiring Makers graduates will likely benefit from this thinking.

+- Lord Mayor's Award for work in the community
+- Duke of Edinburgh Gold Award
+- Track record of adding value and seeking opportunities for growth

 #### Additional skills